 The Company maintains executive retirement plans to attract and retain executives by providing a benefit that is coordinated with the tax-qualified Retirement Plan for Employees of Puget Sound Energy, Inc. (Retirement Plan).
 Without the addition of the executive retirement plans, these executives would receive lower percentages of replacement income during retirement than other employees.
-All the Named Executive Officers participate in executive retirement plans during 2021-Mr. Secrist, and Ms. Hopkins participate in the SERP and Ms. Kipp, Mr. Hasan and Mr. Rodriguez participate in the Officer Restoration Benefit, as part of the Deferred Compensation Plan for Key Employees.
-Mr. Doyle and Ms. Gilbertson participated in the SERP until their departures in 2021.
-Additional information regarding the SERP, Officer Restoration Benefit and the Retirement Plan is shown in the "2021 Pension Benefits" table.
+All the Named Executive Officers participated in executive retirement plans during 2022, Ms. Hopkins and Mr. Wappler participate in the SERP and Ms. Kipp, Mr. Hasan and Mr. Smith participate in the Officer Restoration Benefit, as part of the Deferred Compensation Plan for Key Employees.
+Mr. Secrist participated in the SERP until his departure in 2022.
+Additional information regarding the SERP, Officer Restoration Benefit and the Retirement Plan is shown in the "2022 Pension Benefits" table.